Bcrypt: Expand key

-Hence, ExpandKey(state, 0, key) is the same as regular Blowfish key schedule since all XORs with the all-zero salt value are ineffectual.
-ExpandKey(state, 0, salt) is similar, but uses the salt as a 128-bit key.
+Hence, ExpandKey(state, key, 0) is the same as regular Blowfish key schedule since all XORs with the all-zero salt value are ineffectual.
+ExpandKey(state, salt, 0) is similar, but uses the salt as a 128-bit key.

 User input

 Many implementations of bcrypt truncate the password to the first 72 bytes, following the OpenBSD implementation.

 The mathematical algorithm itself requires initialization with 18 32-bit subkeys (equivalent to 72 octets/bytes).
 The original specification of bcrypt does not mandate any one particular method for mapping text-based passwords from userland into numeric values for the algorithm.
 One brief comment in the text mentions, but does not mandate, the possibility of simply using the ASCII encoded value of a character string: "Finally, the key argument is a secret encryption key, which can be a user-chosen password of up to 56 bytes (including a terminating zero byte when the key is an ASCII string)."

 Note that the quote above mentions passwords "up to 56 bytes" even though the algorithm itself makes use of a 72 byte initial value.
 Although Provos and Mazières do not state the reason for the shorter restriction, they may have been motivated by the following statement from Bruce Schneier's original specification of Blowfish, "The 448 [bit] limit on the key size ensures that the[sic] every bit of every subkey depends on every bit of the key."

 Implementations have varied in their approach of converting passwords into initial numeric values, including sometimes reducing the strength of passwords containing non-ASCII characters.